 These relatively small horses are carrying a heavy saddle and rider, well above the accepted ratio of 20% of the horse’s body weight.
 And then asked to turn inside out to slide and stop.

-Many trainers are asking baby horses, just 2yo (some started under saddle even earlier) to start sliding within 90 days of being under saddle and some by 6 months are boasting about the length of the slide.
+Many trainers are asking young horses, just 2-year-olds (some started under saddle even earlier), to start sliding within 90 days of being under saddle, and some by 6 months, are boasting about the length of the slide.
 No wonder so many break down or are running on drugs to enable them to get shown or even stay in training.

 I’m sure everyone who watches Russell’s video will see something different.